-Essex North Shore Agricultural & Technical School made gains from 2018 to 2019 in the state accountability system, but remains in the Partially Meeting Targets designation, according to the Massachusetts Department of Elementary and Secondary Education (DESE).
-These targets are based on MCAS English Language Arts, Mathematics, and Biology achievement, MCAS English Language Arts and Mathematics growth, high school completion, student attendance, and advanced coursework completion.
-For more information, select the following link: http://profiles.doe.mass.edu/accountability/.
+The Massachusetts Department of Elementary and Secondary Education did not issue an updated accountability report for Essex North Shore Agricultural & Technical School for the 2019-20 school year due to the pandemic.
+ENSATS made gains from 2018 to 2019 in the state accountability system, but remains in the Partially Meeting Targets designation, according to the Massachusetts Department of Elementary and Secondary Education (DESE).
+These targets are based on MCAS English Language Arts, Mathematics, and Biology achievement, MCAS English Language Arts and Mathematics growth, high school completion, student attendance, and more advanced coursework completion.
+For information, select the following link: http://profiles.doe.mass.edu/accountability/.